vmware-archive/clarity/apps/website/get-started/roadmap.md

 #### Pagination

 This is a new component.
 We are building a standalone pagination component that could be used in any context where you have a large amount of records to display but need to split them into different pages.
-This is currently available in `beta`, see https://clarity.design/storybook/core/?path=/story/components-pagination--page.
+This is currently available in `beta`, see [the pagination component on Storybook](https://clarity.design/storybook/core/?path=/story/components-pagination--page).

 #### Cards